2005–06 NHL season: Regular season

 In terms of total goals scored during an NHL regular season, the 2005–06 regular season turned out to be the highest-scoring in NHL history, with 7,443 goals scored in 1,230 games.
 However, the highest-scoring season in terms of goals per game still belonged to the 1992–93 regular season, in which 7,311 goals were scored in only 1,008 games, for an average of 7.25 per game (the average in 2005–06 was 6.05 per game).
 The record for most shorthanded goals scored in a season, set in 1992–93 and matched in 1993–94 at 312, was broken as 318 shorthanded goals were scored.
 A total of 117 shutouts were recorded, down from an all-time high of 192 in 2003–04.
 The higher offensive numbers were largely attributable, among other things, to greater frequency of power plays.
 In 2003–04, teams had an average of 348 power plays over 82 games.
 In 2005–06, the average number of power plays per team over 82 games was 480.

 The NHL season began on October 5, which marked the first time ever that all 30 teams in the league played a game on the same day.
 In the first period of each game, all teams wore a jersey with a special patch; the league and players association then auctioned off the jerseys for the benefit of the Red Cross in both the United States and Canada, earmarking the proceeds for Hurricane Katrina victims (the Islanders' ECHL affiliate in Biloxi, Mississippi suspended operations for the 2005–06 and 2006–07 seasons because of this disaster, and the NHL toured ECHL cities with the Stanley Cup to raise additional funds for relief efforts).
 Jean-Pierre Dumont of the Buffalo Sabres scored the first goal of the regular season, and Daniel Alfredsson and Dany Heatley, of the Ottawa Senators became the first players to score the winning goals for a shootout in NHL history, both scoring against Toronto Maple Leafs goaltender Ed Belfour.
 Their sticks were subsequently sent to the nearby Hockey Hall of Fame in Toronto.

-The All-Star Game, which would have been in Phoenix, did not take place (the city will host the event in a future year as a replacement (if at all)); the league instead took a break in February so that many of its players could participate in the XX Winter Olympic Games in Turin, Italy.
+The All-Star Game, which would have been in Phoenix did not take place; the league instead took a break in February so that many of its players could participate in the XX Winter Olympic Games in Turin, Italy.
 The new schedule features more intra-division games in order to promote division rivalries.
 Consequently, there are whole divisions in the opposite conference that teams never played during the season.